Easy College Meals: Fast and Healthy Recipes for Students

 Basic Breakfasts for a Strong Start

 Is breakfast really the most important meal of the day?
 Many college students choose a few extra minutes of sleep over a good meal.
 But the old adage may be true.
-Studies confirm that eating a regular breakfast is linked with higher grades and lower stress levels.1
+One study confirmed that eating a regular breakfast is linked with lower stress levels and higher satisfaction when dealing with problems.1

 The best breakfasts will give you long-lasting energy throughout the morning.
 So for breakfast in college, you should eat food that's high in protein—to help you stay full, alert, and stress-free.

 These delicious recipes can start your day on a good note:

 Who says you can't have chocolate pudding for breakfast?
 This recipe from The Worktop has added protein and fiber from the chia seeds, so it can help you fend off "hangry" feelings all morning.
 Add some fresh fruit if you have some.

 Photo courtesy of Live Eat Learn